particle-iot/docs/src/content/reference/firmware.md

 ```

-The system code has been written such that the compiler can compute these values
+The system code has been written such that the compiler can compute the number
+of ticks to delay
-at compile time and inline the function calls, redusing overhead to a minimum.
+at compile time and inline the function calls, reducing overhead to a minimum.